raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 --- /hints ---

-+ Can you change the code, so that when the player gets past the obstacle the score increases by 1?
++ Change the code so that when the player gets past the obstacle the score increases by 1.

 --- hints ---